-The Russian and East European Studies certificate is an interdisciplinary credential that combines foreign language training and multidisciplinary area studies courses.
+The Russian, East European & Eurasian Studies certificate is an interdisciplinary credential that combines foreign language training and multidisciplinary area studies courses.
 Through this stimulating program, students develop a broad understanding of the historical and cultural processes shaping states and societies in Eastern Europe, Russia, and Eurasia.
 Additional benefits include: enhanced career opportunities, specialized advising, access to scholarships and study abroad opportunities.

-The REES advisor will assist in selecting courses, language training, and arranging internships or study abroad to fit students' academic and personal interests.
-Upon graduation, both the academic degree and the "Certificate in Russian and East European Studies" are posted on students' transcripts.
-While working toward the REES undergraduate certificate, students can also participate in extracurricular activities including the annual Undergraduate Research Symposium (URS) and student clubs focusing on language and culture.
+The REEES advisor will assist in selecting courses, language training, and arranging internships or study abroad to fit students' academic and personal interests.
+Upon graduation, both the academic degree and the "Certificate in Russian, East European & Eurasian Studies" are posted on students' transcripts.
+While working toward the REEES undergraduate certificate, students can also participate in extracurricular activities including the annual Undergraduate Research Symposium (URS) and student clubs focusing on language and culture.

-5 REES-related area studies (non-language) courses (15 credits)
+5 REEES-related area studies (non-language) courses (15 credits)

 - Courses must be taken in at least three departments, including up to two courses in the student’s major department (if available).